-- online self-study and tutor-led courses; the tutor-led courses are highly recommended to help you improve your teaching skills - these are available at Introductory level for new teachers and Extension level for those who have been teaching for longer. - face-to-face courses; held at venues all over the world at different times throughout the year; these enable you to meet up with other teachers, and also to interact directly with a trainer from Cambridge International.
+- online self-study and tutor-led courses; the tutor-led courses are highly recommended to help you improve your teaching skills - face-to-face courses; held at venues all over the world at different times throughout the year; these enable you to meet up with other teachers, and also to interact directly with a trainer from Cambridge.

-In addition, Cambridge International runs professional development courses for teachers who want to develop their thinking and practice.
+In addition, Cambridge runs professional development courses for teachers who want to develop their thinking and practice.
 These include a range of Cambridge International Certificate and Diploma level programmes in: